animeshon/template-homepage/blog/2021-06-23-biweekly-updates-10.md

 ### CrossReference

 When we started working on *Detabesu*, we thought that grouping different representations of the same entity across multiple external data sources was a good feature both for Projects integrating *Animeshon* and for Animeshon itself.
-A big Data-Graph consolidating information in a way no one did before (for us), and traversable edges to external sources (for Third-Partiy projects).
+A big Data-Graph consolidating information in a way no one did before (for us), and traversable edges to external sources (for Third-Party projects).

 At the time *Wormhole* was just a pipeline to preseed data into *Detabesu*, and the **CrossReferences** were just a convenient way to tell the system to "put this data together with this one".